fluid-project/jira-to-11ty/src/issues/FLUID-5250.md

     {
       "author": "Michelle D'Souza",
       "date": "2014-03-19T15:29:55.045-0400",
-      "body": "@@Justin Obara can you please see if this issue can be closed?\n" },
+      "body": "Justin Obara can you please see if this issue can be closed?\n" },
     {
       "author": "Michelle D'Souza",